philipturner/ue5-nanite-macos/README.md

 In the Unreal Project Browser, go to <b>GAMES > First Person > Project Defaults > C++</b>.
 Do not choose <b>BLUEPRINT</b>.
 Blueprint projects launch seamlessly with a custom UE5 build, but C++ projects require the troubleshooting detailed in this section.
 Set <b>Project Name</b> to `UnrealProject1` and click <b>Create</b>.

+The Unreal Editor automatically quits, then opens an Xcode project titled `UnrealProject1`.
+Relaunch the Unreal Editor app go to <b>RECENT PROJECTS > UnrealProject1 > Open</b>.
+A popup says certain modules are missing; click <b>Yes</b> to rebuild them.
+A few seconds later, another popup says the modules cannot compile.
+Dismiss it and click on the Xcode window titled `UnrealProject1`.
 </details>
 <details>
 <summary>'Hello World' modifications to Unreal Editor</summary>